-The terms and conditions of the employment agreement between Roland Phelps and the Company, Lionel Gunter and the Company, Leo O'Shaughnessy and Brent Routledge and the Company (the "Agreements") are substantially the same.
+The Company also has an employment contract in place with Leo O'Shaughnessy, Chief Financial Officer.
+The terms and conditions of the employment agreements between Roland Phelps and the Company and Leo O'Shaughnessy and the Company (collectively, the "Agreements") are substantially the same, including with respect to payments triggered as a result of termination of the Agreements or change of control of the Company.

-The Agreements between Roland Phelps and the Company, and Lionel Gunter and the Company, were entered into March 15, 2006, and were retroactive to January 1, 2005, automatically renewable on an annual basis.
-The Agreement between Brent Routledge and the Company commenced on December 21, 2007, automatically renewable on an annual basis.
+The Employment Agreement between Roland Phelps and the Company was entered into March 15, 2006, and was retroactive to January 1, 2005, automatically renewable on an annual basis.
 The Agreement between Leo O'Shaughnessy and the Company commenced on October 1, 2008, automatically renewable on an annual basis.
-Benefits include reimbursement for all reasonable traveller's and other expenses incurred in connection with the performance of their respective duties, as well as 31 working days' vacation per year.
+Benefits include reimbursement for all reasonable travel and other expenses incurred in connection with the performance of their respective duties, as well as 31 working days' vacation per year.